Generated high-country canyon river scene representing the Crystal River near Redstone

 Roaring Fork or Fryingpan are the best nearby backups if the Crystal is still too high, too cold, or too stained.

-Redstone Campground corridor
+Redstone Campground area

 A reliable developed-access starting point for lower and middle Crystal planning.